 The rapid growth of biological and medical data offers challenges and opportunities.
 It can lead to faster discoveries and deeper understanding of biological systems and disease, but it requires novel advanced algorithms, statistics, and mathematics to make sense of the data.
 The goal of this summer program is to bring together researchers in bioinformatics — both computational method developers and experimentalists — to discuss key challenges and collaborate on approaches for their solution.

-This five-week summer program is part of the Koret-UC Berkeley-Tel Aviv University (TAU) Initiative in Computational Biology and Bioinformatics.
-The program will bring together a broad international community of researchers, including UC Berkeley and TAU researchers.
+This five-week summer program is part of the Koret-UC Berkeley-Tel Aviv University Initiative in Computational Biology and Bioinformatics.
+The program will bring together a broad international community of researchers, including UC Berkeley and Tel Aviv University researchers.

-In addition to ongoing activities throughout the program, there will be two four-day workshops bringing together a broader group of researchers for a shorter period.
-The two workshops will aim to attract both computational and applied scientists in bioinformatics.
-In this way, each will have both a theoretical and algorithm development component and a methodological, biotechnology, and data analysis component.
+In addition to activities throughout the program, two four-day conferences will bring together a broader group of researchers for a shorter period.
+The two conferences will aim to attract both computational and applied scientists in bioinformatics.
+In this way, each conference will have both a theoretical and algorithm development component and a methodological, biotechnology, and data analysis component.